2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Conclusion

 \section{Conclusion}

-In this paper, we report that there exists a remarkable tension of $5.2\sigma \sim 4.6\sigma$ in $|\epsK|$ between the experiment and the SM theory with lattice QCD inputs using the FNAL/MILC-22 results for exclusive $\Vcb$, and the traditional method for $\eta_i$ of $c-t$ unitarity.
+In this paper, we report that there exists a remarkable tension of $5.2\sigma \sim 4.6\sigma$ in $|\epsK|$ between the experiment and the SM theory with lattice QCD inputs.\footnote{Here we use the FNAL/MILC-22 results for exclusive $\Vcb$, and the traditional method for $\eta_i$ of $c-t$ unitarity.
 The upper bound of the $5.2 \sigma$ tension is obtained with the RBC-UKQCD estimate for $\xi_\text{LD}$, and the direct method for $\xi_0$.
 The lower bound of the $4.6 \sigma$ tension is obtained with the BGI estimate for $\xi_\text{LD}$, and the direct method for $\xi_0$.
-To obtain the results, we use the AOF results for the Wolfenstein parameters, the FLAG-24 results for $\BK$, and the direct method for $\xi_0$.
-We reported $3.4\sigma$ tension in $\Delta \epsK$ in 2015 \cite{ Bailey:2015tba} when it exceeded the $3.0\sigma$ level.
-We updated $4.2\sigma$ tension in $\Delta \epsK$ in 2018 \cite{ Bailey:2018feb}, when it exceeded the $4.0\sigma$ level.
-Here we report that the tension in $\Delta\epsK$ is $5.1\sigma$ at present, when it has exceeded the $5.0\sigma$ level.
-We obtain this result using the same kind of input parameters as in Refs.~\cite{ Bailey:2015tba, Bailey:2018feb}.\footnote{ Here we use the RBC-UKQCD method for $\xi_\text{LD}$, the indirect method for $\xi_0$, the AOF results for the Wolfenstein parameters, the traditional method for $\eta_i$ of $c-t$ unitarity, the FNAL/MILC-22 results for exclusive $\Vcb$, and so on. } Recently, the BGS method for $\eta_i$ of $u-t$ unitarity has become available to us.
-It is reported that $\eta_{ut}^\text{BGS}$ has significantly smaller uncertainty, while $\eta_{tt}^\text{BGS}$ remains almost the same as $\eta_{tt}$ in $c-t$ unitarity.
-If we adopt the BGS method to determine $|\epsK|^\text{SM}$, the tension in $\Delta\epsK$ increases further to the $5.5 \sigma \sim 4.9 \sigma$ level, when we determine $|\epsK|^\text{SM}$ using lattice QCD inputs including exclusive $\Vcb$ (FNAL/MILC-22).
-Here we find that there exists a central value mismatch (CVM) in $|\epsK|^\text{SM}$ between the $c-t$ unitarity and the $u-t$ unitarity.
-This difference comes from small and tiny approximations that they introduced to simplify the BGS master formula for $\eta_{ut}^\text{BGS}$ and $\eta_{tt}^\text{BGS}$.
-Here we simply take the CVM as another error in the BGS method.
-More elaborate and rigorous treatment (\emph{i.e.} not a cure-all but somewhat better solution) for the CVM error due to the small and tiny approximations in the BGS method needs further investigation in the future \cite{ wlee:2024:epsK}.
+To obtain the results, we use the AOF results for the Wolfenstein parameters, the FLAG-24 results for $\BK$, and the direct method for $\xi_0$. } We reported $3.4\sigma$ tension in $\Delta \epsK$ in 2015 \cite{ Bailey:2015tba} when it exceeded the $3\sigma$ level.
+We updated $4.2\sigma$ tension in $\Delta \epsK$ in 2018 \cite{ Bailey:2018feb}, when it exceeded the $4\sigma$ level.
+Here we report that the tension in $\Delta\epsK$ is $5.1\sigma$ at present, when it has exceeded the $5\sigma$ level.
+We obtain this result using the same kind of input parameters as in Refs.~\cite{ Bailey:2015tba, Bailey:2018feb}.\footnote{ Here we use the RBC-UKQCD method for $\xi_\text{LD}$, the indirect method for $\xi_0$, the AOF results for the Wolfenstein parameters, the traditional method for $\eta_i$ of $c-t$ unitarity, the FNAL/MILC-22 results for exclusive $\Vcb$, and so on. }